volcanofly/Chinese-Divination/README.md

+To Install: Just put zhanbu.py and guaci in one folder. eg. directory/Divination/

 To Run:

-Step 1: Put zhanbu.py and guaci in one folder. eg. directory/Divination/

-Step 2: Open terminal
+Step 1: Think over what question you would like to ask.
+Note that you can only divine the same question once in three months.

-Step 3: cd directory/Divination/
+Step 2: Open terminal. cd directory/Divination/

-Step 4: python ./zhanbu.py
+Step 3: python ./zhanbu.py